 Natural selection alone cannot explain how evolution happens, for it must have options to select from.
 What sorts of mechanisms can produce options that differ so much in so many ways, allowing evolution to produce microbes, fungi, oaks, elephants, octopuses, crows, new niches, ecosystems, cultures, etc.?
 Various sorts of construction kit, including evolved/derived construction kits, help to explain the emergence of new options.

 What explains the possibility of these construction kits?
-Ultimately features of fundamental physics including those emphasised by Schrödinger (), discussed below.
+Ultimately, features of fundamental physics, including those emphasised in [Schrödinger 1944] and discussed below (perhaps one of the deepest examples of a scientific theory attempting to explain how something is possible).
 Why did it take so much longer for evolution to produce baboons than bacteria?
 Not merely because baboons are more complex, but also because evolution had to produce more complex construction kits, to make baboon-building possible.